greenageinfo/greenageinfo.github.io/policies/coc.md

 ### Dos

-1. It is must for all residents to get a vehicle identification sticker for their 4-wheeler and 2-wheelers.
+1. It is a must for all residents to get a [vehicle identification sticker](/policies/stickers) for their 4-wheeler and 2-wheelers.
 No exceptions.
-2. [Visitors](/visitor) must only park their vehicles in the Visitor Parking spots.
+2. [Visitors](/info/visitors) must only park their vehicles in the visitor parking spots.
 For visitor parking overnight or for extended period, contact GOA office.
 3. Adhere to speed limit of 20 km/hour across Greenage.
 4. Follow the traffic signs and one-way restrictions